Terstegge/mbed-os-MSP432/README.md

 visible.
 After downloading the program, the mass storage device will leave for a short while, but the USB device itself will stay connected all the time (this might be a difference compared to a 'real' daplink probe).
-This leads to the problem that my file manager does not mount the mass storage device after a download.
-For Linux users I provide a small shell script (`bin/mountXDS110`), which will check (in a endless loop) if the mass storage device (for me `/dev/sda`) is present but the `<mount_dir>` is not visible.
+This leads to the problem that the file manager does not mount the mass storage device after a download.
+For Linux users a small shell script (`bin/mountXDS110`) is provided, which will check (in a endless loop) if the mass storage device (here `/dev/sda`) is present but the `<mount_dir>` is not visible.
 In this case the script will automatically perform a mount operation.
 The script can be run in user mode.
 Simply change this script to your needs, and let it run in a separate terminal.

-Another problem for me (on Linux) was the `modemmanager`, which connected to the UART device and prohibited access to it.
+Another problem on Linux systems is the `modemmanager`, which connects to the UART device and prohibits access to it for about 30s.
 This problem showed up during greentea test.
 You might consider deleting this program with `sudo apt-get purge modemmanager`.

 ### Build configuration